Data Lineage in DAMA-DMBOK2...and how it relates to BCBS 239 and GDPR requirements.

 Data lineage has become a hot topic in the data management community.
 BCBS 239 and GDPR regulations have brought high interest to the subject.

-Even if not directly requested, data lineage often comes to light while discussing BCBS 239 and GDPR requirements.
+Data lineage often comes to light even if not directly requested when discussing BCBS 239 and GDPR requirements.

 What does DAMA DM-BOK 1 say about Data lineage?